-It beggars belief that I am having to write this post but I have been truly exasperated over the last few weeks of soaring temperatures to see that some people still do not know how to look after their dogs in hot weather.
-I deal with a lot of stupidity in the world of customer service when I deal with companies who do not realise the consequences of their actions.
+It beggars belief that I am having to write this post but as we start to see temperatures soaring once more, some people will still not seem to know how to look after their dog in hot weather.
+I come across a lot of stupidity in the world of Customer Service when I deal with companies who do not realise the consequences of their actions.
 However this is stupidity on another level- it costs lives!

-Despite advice to the contrary, people are still out and about with their dogs in the middle of the day, dogs are still being left in cars while owners ‘pop in’ to do their shopping and being exercised in the heat of the day running the risk of heat exhaustion and heat stroke.
+Despite advice to the contrary, people still go out and about with their dogs in the middle of the day, dogs are still left in cars while owners ‘pop in’ to do their shopping and are exercised in the heat of the day running the risk of heat exhaustion and heat stroke.
 So why do it?
 Answer: Selfishness, ignorance and/or just plain stupidity.

 If you’re reading this then you’re probably someone who cares as passionately about dogs as I do and as such, you’re already aware of all the advice I am about to give, unlike those owners who are in need of clearer instructions as to how to take care of their dogs in this weather.
 What is more frustrating is that this is mostly common sense, seemingly another quality sadly lacking in today’s world.